inikolaev/coin-hive/README.md

   --port            Port for the miner server
-  --host            Host for the miner server --threads         Number of threads for the miner --proxy           Proxy socket 5/4, for example: socks5://127.0.0.1:9050 --puppeteer-url   URL where puppeteer will point to, by default is miner server (host:port) --miner-url       URL of CoinHive's JavaScript miner, can be set to use a proxy
+  --host            Host for the miner server --threads         Number of threads for the miner --throttle        Set the fraction of time that threads should be idle --proxy           Proxy socket 5/4, for example: socks5://127.0.0.1:9050 --puppeteer-url   URL where puppeteer will point to, by default is miner server (host:port) --miner-url       URL of CoinHive's JavaScript miner, can be set to use a proxy